globocom/nautilus.js/README.md

 ## Usage

-To define specified paths, you must use the config method:
+To define specified `paths`, you must use the config method:

 ```js
 nautilus.config({